pexip/pexkit-sdk/docs/cordova_initial_setup.md

 At this point, you should be able to join a conference and see/hear stuff and also see participants in the roster list.

+### Adding selfview.

-Adding selfview.  add another video element
+Simply add another video element and hook it up to the right stream:

 	<div id="fieldsAndSelfView" style="width:100%;">
 	  <div id="form" style="float:left;width:59%">